 While carbon removal is actually nothing new (plants, the ocean, soils have been absorbing carbon from the atmosphere and storing it throughout time), the emergence of carbon removal technologies as a tool to help restore our climate has put the topic of carbon removal - along with a flood of related terms - in the news with greater frequency these days.
-Terms like “carbon capture and sequestration” and “carbon removal” and “direct air capture” can be confusing.
+Terms like “carbon capture and sequestration” and “carbon removal” and “direct air capture” can be confusing, and the contrast with conventional carbon offsets further complicates the conversation.
 Here are a few definitions to help.

 - Carbon capture refers to capturing carbon dioxide emissions at the source, at industrial power plants.
 Carbon capture removes new carbon emissions.